chun8933/PyTorch-Underwater-Image-Enhancement/README.md

 The current code works with NVIDIA GPU on Ubuntu.
 You can do testing on CPU.

+TODO:
+1. Add Docker
+2. Train a superres model for Underwate later and only,

+### Updated
+python main.py -h
+To use cv2 superres, plz add --superres also, pip3 install pip install opencv-contrib-python

 ### Requirements
     pip install -r requirements.txt